Gyūdon: Customer specifications

 It is common to order gyūdon with extra sauce (tsuyudaku) or no sauce (tsuyunuki).
 Customers can request even more sauce with tsuyudakudaku or even tsuyudakudakudaku.
+Similar terms are used for ingredient adjustments, such as extra or no onions (negidaku and neginuki, respectively).

-The practice of ordering tsuyudaku is speculated to have started in the 1950s as a code word originally used by staff.
-One theory says that daku comes from the taku part of takusan ("many, a lot") which, when doubled as in daku-daku, is also the onomatopoeia (imitative word) for the sound of dripping.
+The practice of ordering tsuyudaku is speculated to have started in the 1950s as a code word originally used by staff and became widely used by the mid-1990s.
+The term may be an abbreviation of tsuyudakusan (tsuyu "sauce" + takusan "plenty", with the initial t- of takusan undergoing consonant voicing or rendaku) or derive from dakudaku, an onomatopoeic word for something dripping or overflowing.
+The suffix -daku later came to mean “extra” more generally, giving rise to expressions such as negidaku ("extra onions") and gomadaku ("extra sesame").

 Ban of US beef

 As a consequence of the fear of mad cow disease and a ban on imports of beef from the United States, Yoshinoya and most competitors were forced to terminate gyūdon sales in Japan on 11 February 2004.
 Yoshinoya moved its business to a similar dish made with pork instead of beef, which it named butadon (豚丼).
-Sukiya continued to serve gyūdon (using Australian beef) and also added a dish, tondon, equivalent to Yoshinoya's butadon, to its menu.
-(Buta and ton are both Japanese words for pig or pork, written with the same Kanji, 豚.
-See tonkatsu, tonjiru.)
+Sukiya continued to serve gyūdon using Australian beef while also offering its version of butadon called tondon (also written as 豚丼, ton being the Sino-Japanese reading or on'yomi of the character 豚, cf. tonkatsu, tonjiru).

 The Japanese Diet voted to resume beef imports from the United States in early May 2005, but the ban was reinstated in January 2006 after detectable quantities of prohibited spine tissue were found in the first post-ban shipments arriving in Japan.
 As the issue was discussed between the United States and Japanese governments, gyūdon vendors and customers waited for a resolution.
 As of September 2006, the ban has been lifted.

+Chīgyū

+Chīgyū (チー牛, an abbreviation of 'cheese gyūdon', i.e. gyūdon topped with grated and/or melted cheese) is a Japanese internet slang term used, often pejoratively, for people (usually men) perceived as introverted, socially awkward, or involved in niche interests (otaku).
+The term, first attested in the late 2010s, originated from a 2008 self-portrait by dōjinshi artist "ibiryo" depicting a younger version of himself ordering cheese gyūdon.